 The process of re-enrollment is required of all students who have withdrawn from the University.
 Withdrawn status is defined as a graduate student dropping all registered courses during the fall or spring semester or not registering for more than one semester with plans to enroll in a subsequent semester.
 If space is available, approval for re-enrollment will normally be given to students who were in good academic standing in the College of Nursing prior to their withdrawal.
-Students initiate this procedure by completing the graduate resume study form (http://www.gradschool.psu.edu/faculty-and-staff/forms/ges/#studentforms).
-The completed form is submitted to Office of Graduate Enrollment Services; The Pennsylvania State University; 114 Kern Building, University Park, PA 16802-3396.
+Students initiate this procedure by completing the graduate resume study form (http://gradschool.psu.edu/prospective-students/how-to-apply/current-students/) and submitting it to Office of Graduate Enrollment Services; The Pennsylvania State University; 114 Kern Building, University Park, PA 16802-3396.

-Only students in degree status and in good academic standing are eligible for re-enrollment to the College of Nursing.
-Inclusion of a letter from the student's adviser regarding the request for re-enrollment is encouraged.
-Re-enrollment is a two-step process in which the student submits a formal request to Director of the PhD Program in the College of Nursing (this will be considered by the PhD Admissions Committee) and completes the Graduate School's resume study form followed by approval by the Director of the PhD Program in Nursing.
+Only students in degree status and in good academic standing are eligible for re-enrollment in the College of Nursing.
+Re-enrollment is a two-step process in which the student submits a formal request to the Associate Dean for Graduate Education and Research in the College of Nursing and completes the Graduate School's resume study form.
+The Associate Dean for Graduate Education and Research must approve the resume study prior to re-enrolling.

 The Graduate Program in the College of Nursing requires the student to have had a 3.0 GPA when last enrolled.
-Students who resume study in the Graduate Program must meet with their adviser to determine the plan of study.
+Students who resume study in the Graduate Program must meet with their Ph.D.
+Advising Team to determine the plan of study.
 Additional coursework may be required for students who have withdrawn from graduate studies.
 This will be determined based on the period of time the student has been away from the University and prior course work completed.
 The plan of study may include a requirement of demonstrating continued competence.